7 beautiful Italian destinations for an autumn holiday

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-There’s really never a bad time to visit Italy.
-In fact, the country has special highlights year-round, like summer’s beach scene, mild winters and blossoming springs.
 But autumn is one of the best times to explore this Mediterranean country as you’ll encounter fewer tourists while admiring the foliage change and you can enjoy the local wine and food harvest festivals.
 Temperatures begin to cool down, and there’s a light breeze in the air — perfect weather for tourism.

 This may be your chance to see the Colosseum empty, Piazza Navona filled with locals (instead of tourists) and admire the leaves changing from green to red to orange and yellow at the Villa Borghese Park.
 And of course, queues for sights like Vatican City will be much more manageable.
 Plus, there’s nothing like walking along the Tiber on a brisk autumn morning.